skellis46/slipbox/pressure, stress and strain - the body in time.md

 >Interestingly, to dismember means to pull the body apart piece by piece ...
 Maybe we are re–membering. [...] coming to our senses, cultivating an embodied awareness ... putting our bodies back together breath by breath.[@selassie_getting_nodate n.d.; n.p.]

-And this is what I understand the concept of presence to be in the performing arts: non-judgemental awareness.
-It's the keystone of dancing, and perhaps all of the performing arts; it's akin to Csikszentmihalyi's famous concept _flow_.[@csikszentmihalyi-2009-flow] I understand this to be vitally important work.
-That non-judgemental awareness is the means to transformative experiences.
-One of its paradoxes is how it makes it possible for the self to fall away.
-That the language of I I I, me me me, my my my is rendered obsolete, or has no place in non-judgemental awareness.
+I am talking through all of this background in somatics and Authentic Movement because I understand the concept of presence in the performing arts to be _non-judgemental awareness_.
+It's the keystone of dancing, and perhaps all of the performing arts; it's akin to Csikszentmihalyi's famous concept _flow_[@csikszentmihalyi-2009-flow] in which concepts of self seem to fall away; that the language and sense of I, I, I, me, me, me, and my, my, my, is rendered obsolete, or has no place in non-judgemental awareness.

 But so what?